Nerogar/OneTrainer/README.md

 - **[MGDS](https://github.com/Nerogar/mgds)**: A custom dataset implementation for Pytorch that is built around the idea of a node based graph.
+- **[Stability Matrix](https://github.com/LykosAI/StabilityMatrix)**: A swiss-army knife installer which wraps and installs a broad range diffusion software packages
+- **[Visions of Chaos](https://softology.pro/voc.htm)**: A collection of machine learning tools that also includes OneTrainer.
-- **[StableTuner](https://github.com/devilismyfriend/StableTuner)**: Another training application for Stable Diffusion.
+- **[StableTuner](https://github.com/devilismyfriend/StableTuner)**: A now defunct (archived) training application for Stable Diffusion.
   OneTrainer takes a lot of inspiration from StableTuner and wouldn't exist without it.
-- **[Visions of Chaos](https://softology.pro/voc.htm)**: A collection of machine learning tools that also includes OneTrainer.